JuliaEarth/GeoStats.jl/docs/src/index.md

 ## Overview

 Geostatistics (a.k.a. spatial statistics) is the branch of statistics that deals with spatial data.
-In many fields of science, such as mining engineering, hidrogeology, petroleum engineering, and environmental sciences, traditional regression techniques fail to capture spatiotemporal correlation, and therefore are not satisfactory tools for decision making involving spatial resources.
+In many fields of science, such as mining engineering, hydrogeology, petroleum engineering, and environmental sciences, traditional regression techniques fail to capture spatiotemporal correlation, and therefore are not satisfactory tools for decision making involving spatial resources.